liferay/liferay-docs/develop/learning-paths/mobile/articles/02-using-the-mobile-sdk/05-retrieve-and-display-guestbooks.markdown

 results back to `GuestbooksActivity`, which runs in Android's main UI thread.
 `GetGuestbooksCallback`'s constructor thus does only one thing: it sets this variable.
 Next, the `onFailure` and `onSuccess` methods are overridden.
 As you probably guessed, `onFailure` is called when the request fails, while `onSuccess` is called when it succeeds.
 In this example, `onFailure` displays a toast message with the error.
-The `onSuccess` method calls the main activity's `reloadGuestbooks` method.
+The `onSuccess` method sends the guestbooks to `GuestbooksActivity` by calling the activity's `reloadGuestbooks` method.
 Last but not least is the overridden `transform` method.
-This method puts all the guestbooks it receives from the portlet into a `List` of `GuestbookModel` objects.
+Because the guestbooks initially come back from the portlet as JSON, you need this `transform` method to convert them into a `List` of `GuestbookModel` objects.
 It's this `List` that's fed to the `onSuccess` method.
 You're probably starting to see that `reloadGuestbooks` is an important method.
 It receives guestbooks for processing in the app's main UI thread.

 Now that you have everything you need to retrieve guestbooks from the Guestbook portlet, you're ready to make the server call.

-### Making the Server Call [](id=making-the-server-call)
+## Making the Server Call [](id=making-the-server-call)

+You must make the server call by using an instance of the Guestbook Mobile SDK service that contains the service method you want to call.
+To get the guestbooks, you'll create a `GuestbookService` instance and then call its `getGuestbooks` method.
+You must create this service instance by using an authenticated session that has a callback set to it.
+The previous article describes the basics of this.
+Now it's time to get specific!

-The Guestbook Mobile SDK contains the `GuestbookService` class you need to make the server call.
-You need to call this class's `getGuestbooks` method with the ID of the site that contains the Guestbook portlet.
-Do this now by adding the following `getGuestbooks()` method to `GuestbooksActivity`:
+Although the callback class routes the call asynchronously through a background thread, you can issue the call from `GuestbooksActivity`.
+Add the following `getGuestbooks()` method to `GuestbooksActivity`:

     protected void getGuestbooks() {
         Session session = SessionContext.createSessionFromCurrentSession();